Pholoana44/Disaster-Response-Project/README.md

 The code includes:

-Loading and preprocessing message data from an SQLite database.
+- Loading and preprocessing message data from an SQLite database.
-Building a machine learning pipeline using Natural Language Processing (NLP) techniques.
+- Building a machine learning pipeline using Natural Language Processing (NLP) techniques.
-Training a multi-output classifier based on RandomForestClassifier.
+- Training a multi-output classifier based on RandomForestClassifier.
-Hyperparameter tuning using GridSearchCV to optimize model performance.
+- Hyperparameter tuning using GridSearchCV to optimize model performance.

 ## File Descriptions <a name="files"></a>
-process_data.py: Python script for loading, merging and cleaning messages and categories datasets then store to SQLite train_classifier.py: Python script for building, training and evaluating ML pipeline for the message classifier. run.py: Python script for the flask web app that has overview visualization of messages distribution and classifying of mesage by the model as user captures.
+- process_data.py: Python script for loading, merging and cleaning messages and categories datasets then store to SQLite
+- train_classifier.py: Python script for building, training and evaluating ML pipeline for the message classifier.
+- run.py: Python script for the flask web app that has overview visualization of messages distribution and classifying of mesage by the model as user captures.
-README.md: This readme file providing project overview and instructions.
-Other supporting files include the SQLite database file containing message data.
+- Other supporting files include the SQLite database file containing message data.

 ## Results <a name="results"></a>
 The model achieves good performance in classifying disaster response messages into relevant categories.
 Evaluation metrics such as precision, recall, and F1-score are used to assess the model's effectiveness.